Building Layouts for Android 🤖

 Cheat sheet: https://gist.github.com/lopspower/03fb1cc0ac9f32ef38f4

-Whenever we add a new color resource, we want to check inside our existing colors if it’s available already or not.
-This way we can improve reusability and reduce duplication.
+When adding a new color resource, check the existing colors if it’s available already or not to improve reusability and reduce duplication.
 So, whenever two different color codes look similar to each other, there might be a chance that they’re actually one and the same.
-To confirm this, we make use of: https://www.htmlcsscolor.com/, e.g.
+To confirm this, make use of: https://www.htmlcsscolor.com/, e.g.

 <color name="black_nero">#1A1A1A</color> <color name="green_lime">#3AC538</color>